 Let’s face it, there are not many genuine servant ministers around these days.
 Everyone, it seems, is looking to get all they can.
 However, this attitude is diametrically opposed to that of our Lord.
 He was willing to make Himself the servant of all, and as a result, God has exalted Him and given Him a name that is above every name, (Philippians 2:5-11)

-B. Jesus Gave An Exhortation (John 13:16)
+B. Jesus Gave an Exhortation

-Lesson: Notice that Jesus just didn’t serve the ones He preferred.
+Notice that Jesus just didn’t serve the ones He preferred.
 It might have been easy to wash John’s feet.
 After all, John was the “Beloved Disciple.”
 Yet, John and his brother James were always trying to get just a little bit ahead of the others.
 What about Simon Peter?
 He was the one who would deny Him three times before dawn.
 What about Thomas?
 He was the one who would doubt the word of the others and refuse to believe in the resurrection of Jesus.
 What about Judas?
 He was the one who for 30 pieces of silver would sell His Lord to the enemies.

 Jesus didn’t allow any of the considerations to cloud His love or His service!
 He treated them all equally and, in doing so, taught us a tough lesson.
-We all have people that we seem to connect with and we have no trouble serving these folks.
+We all have people that whom we seem to connect and we have no trouble serving these folks.
 However, the true servant soon learns that he must serve all and serve them equally.
-The true servant is not allowed to pick favorites, but must have the heart of Christ and be willing to serve his enemies just as readily as he serves his friends, (Matthew 5:43-48).
+The true servant is not allowed to pick favorites but must have the heart of Christ and be willing to serve his enemies just as readily as he serves his friends, (Matthew 5:43-48).
 Can we honestly say this morning that we serve all men alike?
 Not if we hold grudges.
 Not if we remember slights.
 Not if we think ourselves above others

-C. Jesus Gave An Expectation (John 13:17)
+C. Jesus Gave an Expectation

 Jesus left us a wonderful example to follow.
 His was a life lived in the service of others.
-If you were to sum up your life this morning, could you honestly say that others come before you in your thinking and your serving?
+If you were, to sum up, your life this morning, could you honestly say that others come before you in your thinking and your serving?
 Can you honestly say that you are following the Lord’s example to the best of your ability?
 Or, maybe like the Disciples, you would have to confess that you are often guilty of promoting yourself over others.

 Whatever the need this morning dear brothers and sisters, there is hope and help in the Lord Jesus Christ.
 It may be that some here are just like Judas.
-You are in the church this morning surrounded by the all the trappings of Christianity, yet like Judas you have never truly been saved by the faith in the Lord Jesus.
+You are in the church this morning surrounded by all the trappings of Christianity, yet like Judas, you have never truly been saved by the faith in the Lord Jesus.
 You have a name that you are one of His, but you know deep down in your heart that you do not really know Him.
 There is hope for you too!
 Like Judas, Jesus loves you and will save you if you will come to Him right now.
 Will you respond as the Lord leads you this morning?